NFL playoff results: NFL Wild Card Round game results 1978–present

 In 1978, the NFL expanded its playoffs pool from 8 to 10 teams, requiring the addition of another round of playoffs.
-From 1978–1989, this round featured one game per conference between the two wild-card (non-division winners) and thus the name "Wild Card" round.
+From 1978 to 1989, this round featured one game per conference between the two wild-card (non-division winners) and thus the name "Wild Card" round.
 In 1982, the league held a 16-team tournament due to the players strike, which reduced the regular season to just 9 games.
 The playoffs expanded to 12 teams for the 1990 season, and again to 14 teams for the 2020 season, with an additional game added to this week in each year.